-According to the American Heart Association, as of 2016, about every 43 seconds someone in the U.S. experiences a myocardial infarction, otherwise known as a heart attack.
+Each year around 65,000 people across Australia and New Zealand experience a myocardial infarction, otherwise known as a heart attack.
+That’s one every 8 minutes.
 Heart attacks occur when blood flow carrying oxygen to the heart becomes very reduced or blocked.
 When part of the heart muscle does not get the oxygen it needs to survive, it begins to die.

 A heart attack is a serious matter as it can lead to death or permanent heart damage.
 People with symptoms of a heart attack need immediate attention.
-It’s important to call 9-1-1 right away.
+It’s important to call 000 (Australia) or 111 (New Zealand) right away.
 Here’s what you should know about heart attacks.

 What Causes Heart Attacks?